qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 If you point a browser at the STREAM addresses, your browser should already show the specified camera stream.
 We just have to define the cameras and add them Fluidd.
 If they do not appear in your web browser, either you have the wrong URL address or did something wrong settup up the streams.
 Go back and fix your work until you can see streams in your web browser.

-Once you have the stream URL verified as working, we add the cameras to Fluidd
+Once you have the stream URL's verified as working, we add the cameras to Fluidd

-Go to fluids settings and click on cameras to add or edit cameras to display in Fluidd.
+Go to Fluidd settings and click on cameras to add or edit cameras to display in Fluidd.
 <img src="./camerasfluidd.jpg">

 Here you can redefine existing cameras or add a camera.
 FIll in each camera's entries like below using the stream and snapshot URL for each cameera.